lwheinsberg/dbGaPCheckup/README.md

 K99HD107030.
 The `eval_function` and `dat_function` functions that form
 the backbone of the awareness reports were inspired by an elegant 2016 homework answer submitted by Tanbin Rahman in our HUGEN 2070 course ‘Bioinformatics for Human Genetics’.
-We would also like to acknowledge Nick Moshgat for testing and providing feedback on our package.
+We would also like to thank Nick Moshgat for testing and providing feedback on our package during development.